MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

 1. Log into your Microsoft 365 tenant using the credentials for the tenant located on the **Resources** tab above.

-1. If needed, change the environment to **Microsoft Cloud for Sustainability Trial** on the top bar.
+1. If needed, change the environment to your trial on the top bar.

 2. For this exercise, you'll use OneDrive.